Removal of breast implants & Capsulectomy

 Removal of implants with breast lift

 After breast implants are removed, the skin envelope of the breast becomes too large for the quantity of tissue within, causing the breasts to hang and lose their shape, often leading to ugly folds.
+And when folds form after explantation, they can be very difficult (sometimes impossible) to correct.
 Removal of excess skin is required to improve the breast shape (called a breast lift).
 While the removal of prostheses and capsulectomy are sometimes covered, the RAMQ NEVER covers breast lifts.
-If a breast lift is desired, removal of breast implants and capsulectomy can be done at the same time but these are done in a private center in Montreal, in which case there is a minimal to no wait.

 It is important that patients have realistic expectations after explantation.
 The priority is to remove the implant with its entire capsule.
 The bigger the implant and the thinner the patient’s skin and tissues, the more the skin will tend to fold after explantation.
 Breast lifts after explantation are designed to minimize the folding and give a reasonable shape to the breasts.
 Dr. Nicolaidis is NOT a magician.
 Patients with minimal tissue before breast augmentation will finish with minimal tissue after explantation.
 Nevertheless, Dr. Nicolaidis regularly hears from his patients that they find their breasts nicer after explantation than they were before augmentation.
 And rest assured, there are other options that can be offered later on if patients are not satisfied with their breasts, the main option being transfer of fat to the breasts.
 Dr. Nicolaidis NEVER transfers fat at the time of explant because of the significant risk of infection.
 Rather, he performs fat transfer as a secondary procedure (usually 4 to 6 months later) in order to retouch irregularities that often develop after explantation.
 Like all interventions, fat transfer is not without risks.
 Dr. Nicolaidis will discuss these risks at the time of consultation.